Erasmus Summer Programme Courses

 Faculty: Prof. Emmanuel Lesaffre, PhD

-This course provides an introduction to Bayesian methods with an emphasis on the intuitive ideas and applications.
-The course treats the basic concepts of the Bayesian approach, such as the prior and posterior distribution and their summary measures (mean, median, credible interval, etc), the posterior predictive distribution.
+The course introduces the participant to Bayesian methods for the analysis of clinical and epidemiological studies.
+While some math cannot be avoided, the emphasis in the course is on bringing over the intuitive ideas and the analysis of clinical and epidemiological data sets using Bayesian software.
+The course treats the basic concepts of the Bayesian approach, such as the prior and posterior distribution and their summary measures, the posterior predictive distribution.
 In addition, Bayesian methods for model selection and model evaluation will be treated.
+Markov Chain Monte Carlo techniques are introduced and exemplified.
+A great variety of clinical and epidemiological examples illustrates the techniques.

 Objectives

-- Understanding the Bayesian concepts, able to read medical papers that make use of the Bayesian approach.
+• Understand clinical and epidemiological papers that make use of the Bayesian approach.

 Participant profile